fredshonorio/json-decoder/README.md

 ```
 ## Composing decoders with `andThen`

-`andThen` can be used to apply a decoder after another (to the same value), here are some examples:
+`andThen` can be used to apply a decoder after another (to the same JSON value), here are some examples:

 Deciding on a parser based on a result:
 ``` java